UMM-CSci-4453/Lab-3/README.md

 3   |Quacker Jack special|2|2.15|2
 4   |Quacker Jack special|17|2.15|2
 5   |Quacker Jack special|191|2.15|2

-Okay… NOW build that table but give it a name like `poorDesign`.
-Add the 5 records indicated above, but use id's from your own inventory table (we will fix things soon… or more accurately *you* will).
+This design violates some of the normal form rules discussed later in this lab, so go ahead and build that table but give it a name like `poorDesign`; you'll tidy that up in subsequent labs.
+Add the 5 records indicated above, but use id's from your own inventory table.

 ### Quick Check

 You are not turning this in... but you still need to do it.
-Before we put things in order, let's check your understanding of last classes material:
+Before we put things in order, let's check your understanding of the material from the previous lab.

-Construct a query that links together data from the `poorDesign` table, and from your `inventory` table in order to provide the following information:
+Start by constructing a query that links together data from the `poorDesign` table, and from your `inventory` table in order to provide the following information:

-* comboName,
+* `comboName`
-* comboPrice, and
+* `comboPrice`
-* item.
+* `item`

 So, for example, if item 2 was `Brawndo`, and item 3 was `Human Kidneys`, then your query should return the following:

 ```
 Double Slam	1.99	Brawndo
 Double Slam	1.99	Human Kidneys